Complexo Brasil

 Event Slider

-Bringing together works of art, videos, musical pieces and several documents, Complexo Brasil aims to problematise the centuries-old relations between Brazil and Portugal, promoting a context of dialogue between the two countries, often defined by mutual ignorance.
+Bringing together works of art, videos, musical pieces and several documents, complexo brasil proposes a journey through the Brazilian culture, while problematising the centuries-old relations between Brazil and Portugal and promoting a dialogue between the two countries.

 Curated by José Miguel Wisnik, Milena Britto and Guilherme Wisnik, the exhibition is not conceived as a simple display of objects, but as a journey of experiences that intends to dissolve stereotypes and open up new perspectives of understanding.